17 October 2025

 We are seeking donations of head lice products, including shampoos, sprays, and treatments.
 Every small contribution makes a difference.
 We encourage you to gather any items you can spare, knowing that your kindness will have a lasting effect.

-Additionally, the local salon on Mornington Island mentioned they could use some updated magazines from the last year or two for the community to read while waiting for services, if you have any recent ones you have read we would love for you to donate too.
+Additionally, the local salon on Mornington Island mentioned they could use some updated magazines from the last year or two for the community to read while waiting for services, if you have any recent ones you have read, we would love for you to donate too.

 How to Donate: